ModellingWebLab/deployment/README.md

 ### Using Vagrant

-Simply run `vagrant up` within the root folder of this repository.

 You may need to edit some options in the `Vagrantfile` depending on how you have configured your local variables.
 For instance, remove the `raw_arguments` if you're not encrypting any secrets.

-You will need to add a file group-vars/dev/valut.yml.
+You will need to add a file `group-vars/dev/vault.yml`.
 This file needs to contain

     # Encrypted variable definitions specific to a dev environment (i.e. on a local VM)